 Welcome to today's edition of the Rush 24-7 podcast.

-That's right, uh Johnny Donovan, Walter E. Williams sitting in for the vacationing rush, and by the way, Rush will be back January 3rd.
+That's right, Johnny Donovan, Walter E. Williams sitting in for the vacationing rush.

-And you can be on with us uh if you call uh 800-282-2882.
+And you can be on with us if you call 800-282-2882.

-And we have a real treat for the second hour, so you have to tell all your friends, get them all by the radio because I'm gonna have my uh very good friend, longtime colleague, uh Dr. Thomas Sowell, he's the senior fellow at the uh Hoover Institution at Stanford University, and we're gonna talk about his most recent book, uh The Thomas Soul Reader.
+And we have a real treat for the second hour, so you have to tell all your friends, get them all by the radio, because I'm going to have my very good friend, longtime colleague, Dr. Thomas Soule.

-It's like it's kind of like open line Friday.
+It's kind of like Open Line Friday.

-And he starts off his first paragraph.
+And he starts off, his first paragraph.

-As the country continues to suffer from joblessness, excessive federal deficit spending, the occupy Wall Street people, they just talk about corporate greed.
+As the country continues to suffer from joblessness, excessive federal deficit spending, the Occupy Wall Street people, they just talk about corporate greed.

 It's a simple cause of all our problems.